ocaml/ocaml.org/data/tutorials/getting-started/1_01_a_tour_of_ocaml.md

 ```

 In OCaml, everything has a value, and every value has a type.
 The above example says, “`50 * 50` is an expression that has type `int` (integer) and evaluates to `2500`.”
 Since it is an anonymous expression, the character `-` appears instead of a name.
+The double semicolon `;;` at the end tells the toplevel to evaluate and print the result of the given phrase.

 Here are examples of other primitive values and types:
 ```ocaml